datafatmunger/jbg-qcu/README.md

 # Qcu simulator

-Said "Q coo", like "cuckoo" (will create a cute bird logo later).
-Is a POC, non-production, quantum universal gate simulator designed to run on Nvidia hardward via CUDA.
+Said "Q coo", like "cuckoo" (will create a cute bird logo later), is a POC, non-production, quantum universal gate simulator designed to run on Nvidia hardward via CUDA.

 ## Build